 emphasize a true multidisciplinary approach to care that incorporates the patient and family on to this team.
 We get up every morning with the intent of doing the best work possible for our patients so that they can achieve great happiness and accomplishment in their lives.”

-In addition to his role as the chief of pediatric cardiology, Dr. Friedman is the director for medical affairs at Yale New Haven Hospital.
+Dr. Friedman is the chief medical experience officer for the Yale New Haven Health System.
 He is also a professor of pediatrics (cardiology) at Yale School of Medicine.

 Years In Practice